Dishwasher: Won't drain

 Some dishwashers have a chopper blade that shreds debris as the circulation pump runs.
 The chopper blade sometimes fails to break up large debris and some items such as jar labels and glass.
 When the chopper blade area gets clogged with debris, water may not reach the drain pump so the dishwasher won't drain out the water.
 Check the chopper blade area and clear any debris from that area of the sump.

-If the drain path is clear, a failed drain pump or bad control could be preventing the dishwasher from draining.
+A failed drain pump can prevent the dishwasher from draining.
 If the drain pump doesn't run or doesn't pump out water when activated, replace the drain pump.
-If the timer or electronic control doesn't activate the drain pump during the drain portion of the cycle, replace the control device.

 Some dishwashers use the same pump to circulate water through the spray arms and drain the dishwasher.
 The pump runs one direction to move water through the spray arms and the opposite direction to drain the water.
 If the pump doesn't run in the drain direction when activated, replace the pump assembly.